mia-platform/documentation/docs/fast_data/bucket_storage_support/configuration/bucket_connection.md

 sidebar_label: Bucket Connection
 ---

-In this page it will be explained how to connect the Bucket Storage Support services to the 2 kinds of buckets.
+In this page we will explain how to connect the Bucket Storage Support services to the two different kinds of supported buckets.
 The guide is equivalent for all the services belonging to the Bucket Storage Support feature.

 ## Connect with S3 bucket

 In order to connect to an S3 bucket, after setting the environment variable `BUCKET_TYPE` to `s3`, an additional configuration has to be written.
-Inside the microservice, in the section configmaps, a new configMap has to be created, with the mount path `/app/config`.
+Inside the microservice, in the config maps section, a new configMap has to be created, with the mount path `/app/config`.
 Inside the new config map, a new file has to be added, named `application.yaml`.
 The file will contain the credentials for interacting with the bucket, with the following structure: